FREQUENTLY ASKED QUESTIONS

 - Can I pay my taxes monthly?

-- How do I change or cancel my monthly direct debit?
+- How do I cancel my monthly direct debits or update my banking information?

 - I am selling my property.
 How do I stop the monthly bills?